 The best strategy for you

 Other helpful planning and saving resources:Financial personality quiz

-YOUR GOALS: Taking this assessment about your financial habits is a great start to your financial journey!
+YOUR GOALS: Taking this financial check-up is a great idea start to your financial journey!

-YOUR GOALS: It’s great that you’re thinking about your short- and long-term goals.
-Complete this goals checklist to help keep you on track.
+YOUR GOALS: It’s good that you’re thinking about your short- and long-term goals.
+Fill out this goals checklist to help keep on track.